RAGECOOP/docs/index.md

     }
     ```
 6. Now you can use anything from SHVDN to control client behaviour by adding a reference to **ScriptHookVDotNet3.dll**
-7. For convenience, you can create a symlink in `ServerRoot/Resources/Client/NiceGuy.MyFirstResource` targeting your output folder:
+7. Oou can create a symlink in `ServerRoot/Resources/Client/NiceGuy.MyFirstResource` targeting your output folder:
     ```
     mklink /d ServerRoot/Resources/Client/NiceGuy.MyFirstClientResource C:/MyRepos/NiceGuy.MyFirstClientResource/bin/Debug
     ```
 8. That's it!
 When a client connects the resource will be sent and loaded at client side.

+# Building and publishing
+When you're done testing your resource, you can fork [our repo](https://github.com/RAGECOOP/GTAV-RESOURCES) and add your own resource to a `Resources/YourName/YourSolutionFolder`, then add a `ResourceManifest.json` file to the directory.
+There's [some example manifest](https://github.com/RAGECOOP/GTAV-RESOURCES/blob/main/Resources/RageCoop/RageCoop.Resources.Race/ResourceManifest.json) that you can take a look, make sure it's properly set-up otherwise the build will fail.
+When you're done, make a PR, your resource will be built and packed into a single file on our GitHub repo.